-NOTE: we do our best to share general resources so you can do your own research.
-When it comes to tax, this is personal to your investing and financial position.
-We are not a tax adviser, and don't have any information about your personal situation.
-When investing, there may be tax implications and you should get advice from a licensed tax adviser.
+NOTE: we do our best to share general resources so you can do your own research, but keep in mind this information doesn’t consider your personal circumstances, objectives or needs.
+When it comes to investing in your super, you should consider if it’s appropriate, read PDS and TMDs and reach out to a financial advisor and tax accountant.
+When investing, there may be tax implications and you should get advice from a licensed tax adviser and financial advisor..

 Since the introduction of the Superannuation Guarantee in 1992, Australians have been asking: “How much super should I have to retire?”